-2.27 Revenue recognition
+2.28 Revenue recognition (Continued)

-(i) Sales of health and living projects, lithium batteries and vehicle components
+Sales of health and living projects, lithium batteries, vehicles and vehicle components

 Revenues are recognised when or as the control of the asset is transferred to the purchaser.
 Depending on the terms of the contract and the laws that apply to the contract, control of the asset may transfer over time or at a point in time.
 Control of the asset is transferred over time if the Group's performance: